-EMT Clinical Observation Information
+EMT Clinical Observation - Overview

-California regulations require a minimum of twenty four (24) hours of supervised clinical experience (ambulance and hospital emergency department observation time) as part of an EMT training program.
+California regulations require a minimum of 24 hours of supervised clinical experience (ambulance and hospital emergency department observation time) as part of an EMT training program.
 This clinical observation is in addition to the classroom hours and will be scheduled separately.
 Clinical partners for this EMT training program are City Ambulance, Redwood Memorial Hospital, and St. Joseph Hospital.
 Clinical observation guidelines, including dress code and behavior standards, will be described in class.
-Students must wear a CR identification badge and appropriate personal protective equipment, including N95 mask, during clinical observation.
+Students must wear an issued CR identification badge and appropriate personal protective equipment, including N95 mask, during clinical observation.
 N95 mask fit testing will be conducted in class; the mask will be provided.

-California regulations also require ten (10) documented patient contacts as part of an EMT training program.
+California regulations also require 10 documented patient contacts as part of an EMT training program.
 The method and format for this documentation will be described in class.

-Submission of a copy of BLS CPR certification, proof of immunity, 10-panel urine drug screen results, and background check clearance is required prior to clinical observation shifts.
+Submission of a copy of BLS CPR certification, proof of immunity, 10-panel urine drug screen results, background check clearance, and N95 mask fit testing is required prior to clinical observation shifts.

-The deadline for submission of BLS CPR card copy, proof of immunity, 10-panel urine drug screen results, and to order the background check is Monday, September 13 at 5:30 pm.
+The deadline for submission of BLS CPR card copy, proof of immunity, 10-panel urine drug screen results, and to order the background check is Wednesday, September 14 at 5:30 p.m. (continued)